fchrist/companian/README.md

 Companian
 =========

-The Companian tool suite is a web application for
+The Companian tool suite is a Java web application for

 * documenting application frameworks according to the "Framework Description Meta-Model" (FDMM)
 * running automatic framework compatibility analysis based on the FDMM documentation